 - 1 T grated or finely chopped sweet onion

-Place these items in a sauce pan, bring to boil then reduce to simmer for 8-10 minutes.
+After adding these items, bring to boil then reduce to simmer for 8-10 minutes.
 Pour through a strainer, place liquids back into sauce pan, discard solids.
 Increase heat (not to boiling), adding these next ingredients:

 - 2 T tomato paste